t3rmian/devpot/content/posts/collections/en/2023-04-23-eclipselink-multi-module-static-weaving.md

 Another option besides disabling the weaving is static (at build-time) weaving.
 You can do this by running the `eclipelink.jar` through a Maven
 Ant task or a designated plugin.
 You will find a sufficient explanation of such configuration in [the documentation](https://wiki.eclipse.org/EclipseLink/UserGuide/JPA/Advanced_JPA_Development/Performance/Weaving/Static_Weaving).

-## Multi-module weaving with a mapped superclass
+## Multi-module static weaving with a mapped superclass

 The unobtrusive nature of the weaving makes it easy to forget after the initial setup.
 Otherwise, it will remind itself when transitioning to a multi-module project configuration.
 If unaddressed early, your app may start crashing with an OOM.